In this section

 |

 •iterator is a message part iterator returned by the functions threats, urls, attachments, files, parts, leaf_parts, and text_parts of the MimePart table.
 In this case, all parts of the message returned by the iterator will be scheduled for curing.
-The cure(iterator) function returns true if all the attachments are harmless or have been cured.
+The cure(iterator) function returns true if all attachments are harmless or have been cured.
 If at least one attachment cannot be cured, the function returns false.

 |